Tournament (medieval)

-A tournament, or tourney (from Old French torneiement, tornei), was a chivalrous competition or mock fight in the Middle Ages and Renaissance (12th to 16th centuries) and is one type of hastilude.
-Tournaments included mêlée and hand-to-hand combat (weapons were often blunted to prevent serious injury), contests of strength or accuracy, and sometimes jousts.
-Some thought that the tournaments were a threat to public order.
-The shows were often held to celebrate coronations, marriages of notable figures, births, recent conquests, peace treatises, etc. They were held to welcome of people of perceived high worth, ambassadors, lords, and such.
-Finally some tournaments were held simply for pure entertainment.
-Certain tournaments are depicted throughout the Codex Manesse.
+A tournament, or tourney (from Old French torneiement, tornei), was a chivalrous competition or mock fight that was common in the Middle Ages and Renaissance (12th to 16th centuries).
+It is a type of hastilude.

+Tournaments included mêlée, hand-to-hand combat, contests of strength or accuracy, and sometimes jousts.
+Some considered the tournaments to be frivolous pursuits of celebrity, and even a potential threat to public order; but the shows were popular and often put on in honor of coronations, marriages, births, recent conquests or peace treatises, or to welcome ambassadors, lords, or others considered to be of great importance.
+Other times tournaments were held for no particular reason or simply for entertainment.